Print

 • Whole grain mustard is great here because it coats the Brussels with sporadic bits of slight crunch; it’s also milder than other mustards.
 If you can’t find it, use brown or Dijon mustard in a slightly smaller quantity.

-• Do not overcrowd your baking dish – this is the single most important factor for getting the sprouts properly browned.
+• Do not overcrowd your baking sheet – this is the single most important factor for getting the sprouts properly browned.
 If they’re crowded, they will steam and get mushy instead of getting crispy.
-If the Brussels don’t all fit in a single layer in your baking sheet, divide them among 2 baking dishes.
+If the Brussels don’t all fit in a single layer on your baking sheet, divide them among 2 baking sheets.

 Nutrition